manishb2km/auto_groupedmap_udf/README.md

 ## Installation

-auto_groupedmap_udf requires Python v3.7+ to run.
+autoudf requires Python v3.7+ to run.
 Not tested on earlier versions.

 Install through pip